Seth-Miller-Oracle/exadata-ocw-hol/Prep.md

 select * from customers_org
 where 1=0;

-BEGIN
-FOR i IN 1 ..
-10 LOOP
 insert /*+ APPEND PARALLEL(4) */ into customers_fc
 select * from customers_org;
 commit;
-END LOOP;
-END;
-/
 ```

 ## Miscellaneous